 Many of the people that write in for help want to know how to defeat the standard Demon Slayer Lineup.
-They write that the Demon Slayer is single-handedly destroying their backline”.
+They write that “the Demon Slayer is single-handedly destroying their backline”.
 It’s true.
 I’ve seen it.
 They lie not.

-Here’s the most common (and most effective) F2P variation: Demon Slayer, Lore Weaver (or Prima Donna), Rose Knight, Tracker (or Black Crow), and Trickster.
+Here’s the most common (and most effective) F2P variation that you’ll see: Demon Slayer, Lore Weaver (or Prima Donna), Rose Knight, Tracker (or Black Crow), and Trickster.

 Common Colosseum Questions